NCSZHOU/BookStore/README.md

-# Zand Book Store
+# Book Store

-This a simple book store backend project for Zand company test, do not use it for other commercial purposes.
+This a simple book store backend project for personal usage, do not use it for other commercial purposes.

 The project contains REST APIs of an online bookstore, there are two mainly functions: Book Management and Shopping cart management.
 The related technical tool: